-Trade with the non-Communist partners since 1965 has been characterized by some fluctuations, especially in the rate of increase of imports.
-Trade with this sector accounted for 32% of total turnover, and of this 85% is with the Industrial In the period 1966-1970 Hungary recorded an overall deficit of \$214 million, with the non-Communist trade partners.
+93. Trade with the non-Communist partners since 1965 has been characterized by some fluctuations, especially in the rate of increase of imports.
+Trade with this sector accounted for 32% of total turnover, and of this 80% is with the Industrial West.
+In the period 1966-1970 Hungary recorded an overall deficit of \$214 million, with the non-Communist trade partners.
 Hungary's leading Western partners are West Germany, Italy, Austria, the United Kingdom, Switzerland and France, who together accounted for 65% of trade within this sector (\$1,135 million).
-However Hungarian trade with both Switzerland and the United Kingdom decreased in 1971 by 10% and 4% respectively. imports from the Industrial West increased much faster than planned and earnings from exports actually declined as a result of the economic slowdown in Europe.
-In 1972 Hungarian imports from the West were cut down and exports increased, sometimes on a dramatic scale, but the year's trade account with the West still closed with a deficit of 0.9 billion forints.
+However Hungarian trade with both Switzerland and the United Kingdom decreased in 1971 by 10% and 4% respectively and in 1972 it fell by 28% with both countries.
+In 1971 imports from the Industrial West increased much faster than planned and earnings from exports actually declined as a result of the economic slowdown in Europe.
+In 1972 Hungarian imports from the West were cut down and exports increased, sometimes on a dramatic scale, but the year's trade account with the West still closed with a deficit of \$55 million.